 On September 20, 2017, Hurricane Maria struck Puerto Rico as a Category 4 hurricane, causing loss of life and widespread devastation.
 The damage to the Commonwealth's infrastructure, including the PREPA power grid, the PRHTA transportation system and other island infrastructure, was extensive, and interrupted the ongoing efforts to resolve the Commonwealth's financial issues under PROMESA.
-The federal government is expected to provide substantial resources for relief and rebuilding, which is expected to help economic activity and address the Commonwealth's infrastructure needs in the intermediate and longer term.
-Since the Hurricane, however, economic activity in general, and tourism in particular, as well as tax collections, have declined, and outbound migration to the mainland also has increased.

-In early 2018, with the recovery from Hurricane Maria emerging, the Commonwealth released revised fiscal plans for itself and for a number of its entities, which were further revised and rereleased in April following notices of violation from the Oversight Board and enactment of significant federal disaster relief.
-The Oversight Board did not agree with the Commonwealth on the final fiscal plan and, in turn, released and certified its own version of the fiscal plan in late April.
-More recently, additional adjustments were made to reduce the surplus to an unspecified amount, with such adjustments subject to litigation between the Commonwealth and the Oversight Board.
+In early 2018, with the recovery from Hurricane Maria emerging, the Commonwealth released revised fiscal plans for itself and for a number of its entities, which were further revised and re-released in April following notices of violation from the Oversight Board and enactment of significant federal disaster relief.
+The Oversight Board did not agree with the Commonwealth on the final fiscal plan and, in turn, released and certified its own version of the fiscal plan in late April of 2018.
+Most recently, on May 9, 2019 the Oversight Board certified the Commonwealth's most recent fiscal plan.

-The Oversight Board again approved the latest fiscal plans without collaborating with creditors and in violation of many PROMESA requirements.
-It seems the Commonwealth and the Oversight Board have not changed their strategy regarding indebtedness.
-They continue to take aggressive and unjustified legal stances and to withhold financial information from creditors with the apparent goal of obtaining the largest reduction of indebtedness possible.
+The Oversight Board continues to approve fiscal plans without collaborating with creditors and in violation of many PROMESA requirements.
+The Commonwealth and the Oversight Board have not changed their strategy regarding indebtedness.
+They continue to take aggressive and unjustified legal stances, and to withhold financial information from creditors with the apparent goal of obtaining the largest reduction of indebtedness possible.
 They ignore provisions of the U.S. and Puerto Rico Constitutions, invoke arbitrary claw-back provisions and disregard the requirements of PROMESA to "respect the relative lawful priorities or lawful liens, as may be applicable, in the constitution, other laws, or agreements of a covered territory or covered territorial instrumentality in effect prior to the date of enactment."

+The extra-legal actions taken by the Commonwealth and the Oversight Board are proving to be protracted and expensive, as creditors ranging from institutions to coalitions of individual investors and retirees seek to protect their lawful rights.
 For example, the Commonwealth, supported by the Oversight Board, has ignored provisions in the US Bankruptcy Code which were specifically included in PROMESA.
 Certain revenues (e.g., tolls) clearly meet the legal requirements of "special revenues" which are protected through the provisions of the Bankruptcy Code included in PROMESA.
 As such, special revenue liens cannot be stayed during the bankruptcy proceedings and should survive the bankruptcy.
-PRHTA has ignored the presence of this lien and has taken the toll revenues for its general use.
+PRHTA has ignored the presence of this lien and has taken the toll revenues for its general use, and to date, litigation efforts by creditors have failed to reverse this.